- Associate Professor and Director

 Admission to the special offerings of these programs will be competitive, using the same procedures and standards that are in place for students applying to the St John's campus program(s).

 Subject to approval by the Graduate Studies Committee for the School of Social Work, students admitted to an out-of-province program offering may apply to transfer to the equivalent program on the St. John's campus.
 In such instances, the fee structure under which the student was admitted will not change.
 Subject to approval by the Graduate Studies Committee for the School of Social Work, students admitted to a St. John's based program may apply to transfer to the equivalent out-of-province program.
 In these instances, students transferring from the St. John's based program offerings to an equivalent out-of-province offering will be required to pay a pro-rated one-time fee upon formal transfer to the special offering.

 Admission is limited, selective and competitive.

-To be considered for admission an applicant shall hold a Bachelor of Social Work degree from an institution recognized by the Senate, with at least second class standing, and an average of at least Grade B in the last 60 undergraduate credit hours, or an equivalent professional undergraduate degree in social work approved by the Graduate Studies Committee of the School of Social Work for recommendation to the Dean.
+To be considered for admission an applicant shall hold a Bachelor of Social Work Degree from an institution recognized by the Senate, with at least second class standing, and an average of at least 70% in the last 60 undergraduate credit hours, or an equivalent professional undergraduate degree in social work approved by the Graduate Studies Committee of the School of Social Work for recommendation to the Dean.

-In addition to the stated academic requirements, the applicant must have completed, subsequent to obtaining the BSW degree, at least two years employment in professional social work practice or in a comparable human service discipline or activity.
-Extensive relevant experience prior to undergraduate degree work may be recognized in full or partial fulfillment of this requirement.
+In addition to the stated academic requirements, the applicant must have completed, subsequent to obtaining the BSW Degree, at least two years employment in professional social work practice or in a comparable human service discipline or activity.
+Extensive relevant experience prior to undergraduate degree work may be recognized in full or partial fulfilment of this requirement.